Please click here for the Covid-19 annex to the SEND Information Report.

 - Use of a word processor

-Staff and/or parents can contact the SENCO if they are which to discuss the possibility of access arrangements.
+Staff and/or parents can contact the SENDCO or specific class teacher if they wish to discuss the possibility of access arrangements.
 A history of need must be gathered through Key Stage 3 (KS3) for formal application in KS4.